Chris Kubecka

 Chris Kubecka is an American computer security researcher and cyberwarfare specialist.
-In 2012, Kubecka was responsible for getting the Saudi Aramco network back up and running after it was hit by one of the world's most devastating Shamoon cyberattacks.
+In 2012, Kubecka was responsible for getting the Saudi Aramco network running again after it was hit by one of the world's most devastating Shamoon cyberattacks.
 Kubecka also helped halt a second wave of July 2009 cyberattacks against South Korea.
 Kubecka has worked for the US Air Force as a Loadmaster, the United States Space Command and is now CEO of HypaSec, a security firm she founded in 2015.
 She lives and works in the Netherlands.

 Early life

-Kubecka's Puerto Rican mother became a robotics programmer and lacking money for daycare would take Kubecka to work with her.
+Kubecka’s mother, who was Puerto Rican, worked as a robotics programmer.
+Due to financial constraints, she often brought Kubecka to her workplace instead of using daycare.
 Kubecka said she "fell in love with programming" when she programmed a haunted house on the screen to say "boo".
 She learned to program and at the age of 10 hacked the US Department of Justice.
 At 18, she began working for the US Air Force.